-The water system should be heated maximum to working temperature and examined for water soundness.
+The water system should be heated to maximum working temperature and examined for water soundness.
 Both gas and water should then be turned off and the water system rapidly drained while still hot.

-The system should again be filled, cleard of air locks and examined for water soundness.
+The system should again be filled, cleared of air locks and examined for water soundness.